cogment/cogment-doc/docs/reference/cli/directory/directory-server.md

 -   an environment variable, e.g. `COGMENT_DIRECTORY_REGISTRATION_LAG`,
 -   default value is 0.

+### `persistence_file`

+The file name where persistence data will be read from on start-up and stored afterward.
+The file will be created if it does not already exist.
+If set to an empty string, persistence will be disabled.

+Can be specified as:

+-   a command line option, e.g. `--persistence_file`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_PERSISTENCE_FILE`,
+-   default value is ".cogment-directory-data".

 ## Operation

 At its most basic, the Directory contains services searchable by type and property, and returns endpoints where to reach the matched services.